oscdoctest/Qi-Docs/docs/Qi_Types.rst

   },

-Suppose you had the following class defined (both Python and JavaScript classes are shown):
+Working with the following types (both Python and JavaScript classes are shown):

 **Python**